Intergovernmental Panel on Climate Change: Review process for assessment reports

 Expert reviewers comment at different stages on the drafts.
 Reviewers come from member governments and IPCC observers.
 Also, anyone may become an IPCC reviewer by stating they have the relevant expertise.

 There are generally three stages in the review process.
-First comes expert review of the first draft of the chapters.
+First comes an expert review of the first draft of the chapters.
 The next stage is a review by governments and experts of the revised draft of the chapters and the first draft of the Summary for Policymakers.
 The third stage is a government review of the revised Summary for Policymakers.
 Review comments and author responses remain in an open archive for at least five years.
-Finally government representatives together with the authors review the Summary for Policymakers.
-They go through the Summary for Policymakers line by line to ensure it is a good summary for the underlying report.
+Finally, government representatives together with the authors review the Summary for Policymakers.
+They go through the Summary for Policymakers line by line to ensure it is a good summary of the underlying report.
 This final review of the Summary of Policymakers takes place at sessions of the responsible working group or of the Panel.

-There are several types of endorsement which documents receive:
+There are several types of endorsement that documents receive: